 Under the Data Protection Act 1998, you can ask to see any personal information that we hold about you.
 Such requests are called subject access requests.

-If you would like to make a subject access request, please contact the GLA's Data Protection Officer:
+If you would like to make a subject access request, please contact the GLA's Information Governance Officer:

 Greater London Authority